felipedelosh/AFE-PORTFOLIO/readme.md

 ## :play_or_pause_button:How to execute a project

-Double click in index.html file or enter url
+Double click in index.html file or enter https://felipedelosh.github.io/AFE-PORTFOLIO/

 ## :hammer_and_wrench:Tecnologías.